 \section{Diffusion State-Guided Projected Gradient (DiffStateGrad)}

-We propose a \textit{Diffusion State-Guided Projected Gradient} (DiffStateGrad) to solve general inverse problems.
+We propose a \textit{Diffusion State-Guided Projected Gradient} (DiffStateGrad) to solve inverse problems.
 DiffStateGrad can be incorporated into a wide range of diffusion models to improve guidance-based diffusion models.
-Without loss of generality, we explain DiffStateGrad in the context of Latent-DPS~\citep{chung2023diffusion} and note that DiffStateGrad applies to a wide range of pixel and latent diffusion-based inverse solvers (see \Cref{sec:results}).
+Without loss of generality, we explain DiffStateGrad in the context of Latent-DPS~\citep{chung2023diffusion} hich applies the measurement guidance to $\z_t$.
+We note that DiffStateGrad applies to a wide range of pixel and latent diffusion-based inverse solvers (see \Cref{sec:results}).

 Given $\z_{t+1}$, we sample $\z_{t}$ from the unconditional reverse process, and then compute the estimate $\hat \z_0(\z_{t}) \coloneqq \mathcal{D}(\mathbb{E}[\z_0 \mid \z_{t}])$.
 Then, the data-consistency guidance term can be incorporated as follows.